Download the NHC Product Description User's Guide for all tropical cyclone-related

 ABPZ30 KNHC (MIATWSEP) – E. Pacific

 Users requiring comprehensive information on each tropical cyclone including synoptic history, meteorological statistics, casualties and damages, and the post-analysis best track (six-hourly positions and intensities), are encouraged to consult the end of season tropical cyclone reports.
-Atlantic and East Pacific tropical cyclone reports are available at
+Atlantic, East, and Central Pacific tropical cyclone reports are available at

 www.nhc.noaa.gov/data/tcr/.